Mobile UX/UI trends in 2026: design that sells

 What we ship when metrics matter:

 People want the job done, not screen time.
-MedusaJS v2 storefronts shorten the path: Apple Pay, Google Pay, fewer address forms, Face ID instead of passwords.
+MedusaJS v2 storefronts shorten the path with Apple Pay, Google Pay, reorder, fewer address forms, biometrics and remembered delivery preferences.

 2. Micro-interactions as reward loops

-Apps should learn habits.
-In CRM builds such as Berg System, if sales opens “Tasks” every morning, the shell can promote that screen after a few days.
-LLM / RAG integrations help reshape layouts around real usage.
+Apps can learn habits, but they must stay predictable.
+In CRM builds such as Berg System, if sales opens “Tasks” every morning, the shell can promote that screen.
+LLM / RAG integrations help organize content, suggest next steps and explain data, while critical decisions need transparency and human-in-the-loop controls.

 Beautiful UI vs converting UX - what wins?